best-doctor/flake8-annotations-complexity/README.md

 Here are useful tips:

 - You can run all checks and tests with `make check`.
-  Please do it before TravisCI does.
+  Please do it before CI does.
 - We use [BestDoctor python styleguide](https://github.com/best-doctor/guides/blob/master/guides/en/python_styleguide.md).
 - We respect [Django CoC](https://www.djangoproject.com/conduct/).
   Make soft, not bullshit.